aidinabedi/playcanvas-npm-example/README.md

-Simple test project that shows how PlayCanvas can be used as an npm package, which is typically how a modern developer creates sites for the browser.
+Simple project that shows how PlayCanvas can be used as an npm package, which is typically how a modern developer creates sites for the browser.

 To build simply run:
 ```